cartertemm/simplenet/readme.md

 ## Contributing

 Contributions are welcomed and encouraged.
 Hopefully someone somewhere gets some use out of this thing.
-If a feature isn't working, complain about it in an issue with the understanding that I don't have endless bandwidth for this code, though I will make every effort to review PRs in a timely manner.
+If a feature isn't working, complain about it in an issue with the understanding that I don't have endless bandwidth for this code, though I will make every effort to review pull requests in a timely manner.

 Happy hacking! :)